rotki/rotki/docs/installation_guide.rst

    !Warning: It is important to keep in mind that is advisable to run the docker image in a secure environment.
 Such an environment would be for example running the docker image in the host machine and accessing it only via NAT.
-Under any circumstances you should not expose the docker image directly to public or local networks since this can lead to security issues and unauthorized access of your data.
+Under no circumstances should you expose the docker image directly to public or local networks since this can lead to security issues and unauthorized access of your data.